appacademy/SWEO-Part-Time-Resources/5-Module/1-week/5-day/README.md

 useEffect(() => {}, []);
 ```

-The function is the action you want to happen on every render.
+The function is the action you want to happen on every render we tell it too.

 The array is what useEffect is "watching".